 - 1+ years’ experience in employer relations, human resources, or sales strongly preferred.

-These are critical to the successful performance of the job and may be representative but not all inclusive of those commonly associated with the position:
+Which are critical to the successful performance of the job.
+These may be representative but not all inclusive of those commonly associated with the position:

 - Knowledge of internships and matching / placement services preferred.